A halo model approach for mock catalogs of time-variable strong gravitational lenses: Create a mock catalog of time-variable strong lenses

 \cta{2010MNRAS.405.2579O} sets a limit on image separation as $\Delta\theta_{\mr{min}}=(2/3)\theta_{\mr{PSF}}$, where $\theta_{\mr{PSF}}$ is the typical seeing full width at half-maximum (FWHM) for a given survey (e.g., $\theta_{\mr{PSF}}=0''.75$ for LSST).
 On the other hand, several approaches to search for small-image separation strong lenses with apparently unresolved multiple images have been proposed and demonstrated \citep{2014Sci...344..396Q,2017Sci...356..291G,2017ApJ...834L...5G,2023NatAs...7.1098G,2021NatAs...5..569S,2024MNRAS.531.3509A,2024arXiv240415389B}.
 Therefore, in this work, we do not impose such a lower limit on the image separation when creating the mock catalog, as adopted in OM10+.

 Since the brightness of SNe changes drastically with time, the definition of the magnitude limit to detect lensed SNe is non-trivial.
 We follow \cta{2010MNRAS.405.2579O} and set the condition in which lensed SNe will be detected if their peak magnitude is more than $0.7$ mag brighter than the magnitude limit for each visit.
 Additionally, we consider the effective survey duration $t_{\mr{eff}}$ to predict the total number of lensed SNe.
 In the case of LSST, we assume that the effective survey period is about $3$ months each year out of 10 years of the observation, i.e., $t_{\mr{eff}}=2.5~\mr{yr}$, following \cta{2010MNRAS.405.2579O}.
 We note that this effective survey period is a conservative estimate.
 In reality, a longer observation period is planned, which could result in the discovery of more lensed SNe.
 However, we set this effective survey period for the comparison with the OM10+ results.
-As for other technical and numerical aspects, we follow \cta{2010MNRAS.405.2579O}.
-Interested readers are referred to \cta{2010MNRAS.405.2579O} for more details.